 I had a couple of cups whilst in Cusco and it tastes okay, a bit like green tea, and I can’t say I noticed that it made any difference to the altitude affects.
 A word of warning, don’t buy any to take home it’s illegal in most countries.

 Lúcuma is a fruit native to Peru and looks like a round avocado with a pale orange coloured flesh.
 It’s also supposed to be a super food.
 It’s sweet and creamy with a hint of caramel and really popular in Peru.
 I can see why, it’s delicious.
 We tried this fruity smoothie during our Lima food tour David from Da Taste of Peru.
-If you’re in Lima this is a fabulous tour I can wholeheartedly recommend.
+David no longer runs these tours but he does recommend this fabulous Lima Food Tour.

 Read my review of Da Taste of Peru tour.